cmu-db/bustub/README.md

 BusTub is a relational database management system built at [Carnegie Mellon University](https://db.cs.cmu.edu) for the [Introduction to Database Systems](https://15445.courses.cs.cmu.edu) (15-445/645) course.
 This system was developed for educational purposes and should not be used in production environments.

-# WARNING: DO NOT DIRECTLY FORK THIS REPO.
-DO NOT PUSH PROJECT SOLUTIONS.
+# WARNING: IF YOU ARE A STUDENT IN THE CLASS, DO NOT DIRECTLY FORK THIS REPO.
+DO NOT PUSH PROJECT SOLUTIONS PUBLICLY.
 THIS IS AN ACADEMIC INTEGRITY VIOLATION AND CAN LEAD TO GETTING YOUR DEGREE REVOKED, EVEN AFTER YOU GRADUATE.

 ## Cloning this repo